-STATUTE: K.R.S. §§ 365.732, 61.931-61.934.
+STATUTE: Ky.
+Rev. Stat. §§ 365.732, 365.730, 61.931-61.934.

-A person or business entity that conducts business in the state and which owns, licenses, or maintains computerized data which includes personal information about a Kentucky resident.
-K.R.S. § 365.732(1)(b).
+A person or business entity that conducts business in the state and which owns, licenses, or maintains computerized data that includes personal information about a Kentucky resident.
+Ky.
+Rev. Stat. § 365.732(1)(b).

 An individual's first name or first initial and last name, in addition to one or more of the following: (1) social security number; (2) driver's license number; or (3) account number or credit or debit card number, in combination with any required security code, access code, or password to permit access to an individual's financial account.
-K.R.S. § 365.732(1)(c).
+Ky.
+Rev. Stat. § 365.732(1)(c).

 Unauthorized acquisition of unencrypted and unredacted computerized data that compromises the security, confidentiality, or integrity of personally identifiable information maintained by the information holder as part of a database regarding multiple individuals that actually causes, or leads the information holder to reasonably believe has caused or will cause, identity theft or fraud against any resident of the Commonwealth of Kentucky.
 Good-faith acquisition of personally identifiable information by an employee or agent of the information holder for the purposes of the information holder is not a breach of the security of the system if the personally identifiable information is not used or subject to further unauthorized disclosure.
-K.R.S. § 365.732(1)(a).
+Ky.
+Rev. Stat. § 365.732(1)(a).

 The statute does not apply if the data subject to the breach is encrypted or redacted.
+Ky.
+Rev. Stat. § 365.732(1)(a).
 The statute does not define encryption.

 Any resident of Kentucky whose unencrypted personal information was, or is reasonably believed to have been, acquired by an unauthorized person.
-K.R.S. § 365.732(2).
+Ky.
+Rev. Stat. § 365.732(2).

 If the breach affects a person that maintains or stores covered information, that person must notify the owner or licensee of that information.
-K.R.S. § 365.732(3).
+Ky.
+Rev. Stat. § 365.732(3).

-If a person discovers circumstances requiring notification pursuant to this section of more than 1,000 persons at one time, the person shall also notify, without unreasonable delay, all consumer reporting agencies and credit bureaus that compile and maintain files on consumers on a nationwide basis, as defined by 15 U.S.C. § 1681a, of the timing, distribution, and content of the notices.
-K.R.S. § 365.732(7).
+If a person discovers circumstances requiring notification pursuant to this section of more than 1,000 persons at one time, the person shall also notify, without unreasonable delay, all consumer